 - C1.1 The Council is a complex organisation responsible for delivering a wide variety of services.
 Like other big organisations it needs to plan effectively and to develop systems to enable scarce resources to be allocated in accordance with carefully weighed priorities.
 The budget is the financial expression of the Council's plans and policies.
-Not least, it should demonstrate that the plans of the Council are affordable. - C1.2 Medium term financial planning (MTFP), covering at least a rolling 3 year period, or such other period as the Council may determine, is an ongoing process and is subject to continuous review.
-As each year passes, the initial year of the Medium Term Financial Strategy (MTFS) becomes the basis of the annual revenue budget and another detailed future year is added to the plan. - C1.3 Medium term financial planning encompasses the assessment of spending which is likely to emerge during the period to meet: - Members' agreed political objectives and targets; - Central Government plans and targets; - services' current levels of outcomes and outputs; - new service developments or commitments and compares these with the resources likely to be available.
+Not least, it should demonstrate that the plans of the Council are affordable. - C1.2 Medium term financial planning (MTFP), covering at least a rolling 3 year period, or such other period as the Council may determine, is an on-going process and is subject to continuous review.
+As each year passes, the initial year of the Medium Term Financial Strategy (MTFS) becomes the basis of the annual revenue budget and another detailed future year is added to the plan.

+- C1.3 Medium term financial planning encompasses the assessment of spending which is likely to emerge during the period to meet: - Members' agreed political objectives and targets; - Central Government plans and targets; - services' current levels of outcomes and outputs; - new service developments or commitments and compares these with the resources likely to be available.
 The MTFS therefore ensures that the Council is always preparing for events in advance and as a result sets and monitors detailed annual revenue budgets tailored to meet service needs.

 - C1.4 The revenue budget must be constructed so as to ensure that resource allocation to services properly reflects the spending plans and priorities of the Council.
-Budgets (spending plans), are needed so that the Council can plan, authorise, monitor and control the way money is allocated and spent to achieve individual service performance targets which meet the Council's approved desired outcomes or outputs - C1.5 The Cabinet, in consultation with the Strategic Director of Resources, is responsible for issuing guidance to Chief Officers on service spend levels and the general content of the annual revenue budget as soon as possible following its approval by the Council. - C1.6 The Council must determine the level of general reserves before it can set the level of Council tax.
-Reserves are maintained as a matter of prudence to provide working balances, to meet unforeseen items of expenditure, and to meet specifically approved policy objectives of either a capital or revenue nature.
+Budgets (spending plans), are needed so that the Council can plan, authorise, monitor and control the way money is allocated and spent to achieve individual service performance targets which meet the Council's approved desired outcomes or outputs - C1.5 The Cabinet, in consultation with the Director of Finance, is responsible for issuing guidance to Chief Officers on service spend levels and the general content of the annual revenue budget as soon as possible following its approval by the Council. - C1.6 The Cabinet shall consider the effect of its budget on the council's financial position and, after consultation on any proposed amendment, shall submit its proposed budget to Full Council for approval with a recommendation of the council tax to be levied for the following financial year.